zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

     Each stage requires different guidance.
     Each stage prepares for the next.

-    We intervene in WAVES—distinct operations separated by withdrawal periods during which the civilization develops.
+    We intervene in WAVES, distinct operations separated by withdrawal periods during which the civilization develops.